 Like my rigid body, my imagination began over-heating too.
 Phantasms of lurid arrest vids streamed by sparing no graphic details about police detention practices.
 Under the guise of "news," many vid blurts were just thinly-veiled reminders of state power and warnings about the consequences of crimes like ID fraud.
 Venna, Dagg, and I would be flagged by the Core as disrupters of the social order, terrorists, or traitors.
 There would be interrogation halos and machines of torment to drain our brains.
 We would be sent somewhere for solitary confinement and continuous observation.
 We would be discarded and reduced to social garbage to rot in a threat dump.
 No comms.
 Invisible.
 Maybe only Earth Core would know if we were still alive.

 Who would I be then?
 A garrulous and crude man who looked like me but did not think like me or act like me?
-Or would I revert to my true persona but trapped in his alien body?
+Or would I revert to my original persona but trapped in his alien body with his ID pin embedded forever?
 Or maybe become a hybrid persona?
 And how long could I sustain his hateful illusions and keep playing his fool?

-Statue-like, I stared, transfixed by the shimmering cell wall.
+The shimmering cell wall transfixed me.
+I felt like I was beginning to turn to stone.
 I knew that, left unchecked, the raw fear clawing up from my lizard brain would overwhelm my ability to hold control of my masquerade.
-So, I linked my prodigious memory and vivid imagination in fast mode, and entered a safer and saner time and place—a shimmering fog that coalesced around the leviathan fountain at ApexU.
+Sensing my panic, Venna took my hand and Dagg spoke a very deep org word and clasped me on the shoulder.
+Then I linked my prodigious memory and vivid imagination in fast mode, and entered a safer and saner time and place—a shimmering fog that coalesced around the leviathan fountain at ApexU.